advanced-security/GSSAR/README.md

 - Building (SAM)
 - Deploying (SAM)

 The first time you deploy, it should take about 5-6 minutes.
 As long as the role you created in Step One has the correct permissions mentioned above, your deployment should succeed.
-Log into AWS, head to Cloud Formation, look for the `GSSR` stack, head to outputs, and you should see an output called: `HttpApiUrl`.
+Log into AWS, head to Cloud Formation, look for the `GSSAR` stack, head to outputs, and you should see an output called: `HttpApiUrl`.
 Note down this URL.

 ### Step Six: Update GitHub App to send webhooks to the URL output from Step Five

 Head back to the GitHub App you created in Step Four.
-Head down to the Webhook URL, enter the URL from Step Five and add `/gssr` onto the end of the URI.
+Head down to the Webhook URL, enter the URL from Step Five and add `/gssar` onto the end of the URI.
 The URL you got from the output is the domain, but not the full URI where webhooks should be sent.
-So make sure to put the `/gssr` endpoint onto that URL.
+So make sure to put the `/gssar` endpoint onto that URL.

 Click *Save*